facebook

 Will I need to take any bridging programme?

-The revised part-time diploma is intended to be more accessible to the workforce, and is made shorter in duration compared to the full-time diploma because broad-based interdisciplinary modules, final year projects and internships, as well as academic modules such as Mathematics and Sciences, are omitted.
-As such, most part-time undergraduate programmes would require you to go through a bridging programme to prepare you adequately before admission.
+The part-time diploma is intended to be more accessible to the workforce.
+It is shorter in duration compared to the full-time diploma because broad-based interdisciplinary modules, final-year projects and internships, and academic modules such as Mathematics and Sciences are omitted.
+As such, most part-time undergraduate programmes require you to go through a bridging programme to prepare you adequately before admission.

 If I need to take the bridging programme, how much will it cost and how long will it take?